chaoskagami/scangrab/README.md

 Eventually, I became sick of the lack of manga downloading tools that were simple and well documented.

+To use this, you'll need the following incredibly common tools: grep, sed, bash, wget, and zip.
+If you don't have these...well, try not running it on android or a netgear router. :P

 Scangrab is incredibly simplistic, unlike a number of alternatives.
 It consists of multiple shell scripts (which can be merged using the 'merge' tool).

 Here's the list of sites it currently handles: